mulesoft-assets/template-db2sfdc-account-broadcast/README.md

 ## Salesforce Considerations

-Here's what you need to know about Salesforce to get this template to work.

-### FAQ

 - Where can I check that the field configuration for my Salesforce instance is the right one?
-See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>
+See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=checking_field_accessibility_for_a_particular_field.htm&language=en_US">Salesforce: Checking Field Accessibility for a Particular Field</a>.
 - Can I modify the Field Access Settings?
 How?
-See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>
+See: <a href="https://help.salesforce.com/HTViewHelpDoc?id=modifying_field_access_settings.htm&language=en_US">Salesforce: Modifying Field Access Settings</a>.

 ### As a Data Destination

 There are no considerations with using Salesforce as a data destination.

 # Run it!

-Simple steps to get Database to Salesforce Account Broadcast running.
+You can run this template on premises or in the cloud.

 ## Running On Premises
 In this section we help you run your template on your computer.